tobya/DocTo/readme.md

-# DocTo & XLSTo
+# DocTo

-DocTo
+Document Converter
 ====

-Simple utility for converting a Microsoft Word Document '.doc' and Microsoft Excel '.xls' files to any other supported format such as .txt .csv .rtf .pdf.
+Simple utility for converting a Microsoft Word Document '.doc', Microsoft Excel '.xls' and Microsoft Powerpoint .ppt files to any other supported format such as .txt .csv .rtf .pdf.

 Can also be used to convert .txt, .rtf, .csv to .doc, .xls or .pdf format.

 Can be used to convert older word documents to latest format.

-Must have Microsoft Word or Excel installed on host machine.
+Must have Microsoft Word, Excel or Powerpoint installed on host machine.

 Download Release From Github Releases - https://github.com/tobya/DocTo/releases/ Further Information available at https://tobya.github.io/DocTo/